Flying Out Of Dublin Airport

 Terminal 2 Checkin

-When flying out of Dublin Airport, please be aware there are 6 airline based in Terminal 2.
+When flying out of Dublin Airport, please be aware there are 6 airlines based in Terminal 2.
 Please check with your airline if you have any queries or visit our airline’s page.

 - Aer Lingus